dpplweb/dppl-content/_posts/roberta/0706-01-01-partnerships.md

 - The Rotary Club of Des Plaines funded the beautiful Rotary Heritage Reading Room on the third floor, as well as other individual programs.

+- Local schools encourage their students to get and use library cards, bring parents and kids on tours of the library, and promote our family programs in their emails and newsletters.

 - Oakton Community College is our longtime partner in providing adult literacy, computer instruction and special storytimes to Spanish speakers in the library.

 - The Kiwanis Club of Des Plaines is a proud financial supporter of the second floor Early Learning Center (construction beginning in 2014).

 Thanks to these organizations and **all** the individuals that help us be the best library we can possibly be.